-Nowhere is this change more pronounced than in Salt Lake’s flourishing LGBTQ community.
+Nowhere is this change more pronounced than in Salt Lake’s flourishing LGBTQ+ community.
 In 2015, Jackie Biskupski became the city’s first openly gay mayor.
-She currently serves with three openly gay city council members — Amy Fowler, Derek Kitchen, and Chris Wharton.
+She currently serves with three openly gay city council members: Amy Fowler, Derek Kitchen, and Chris Wharton.
 SLC is so queer-friendly that officials renamed a street in honor of the politician and gay rights activist Harvey Milk in 2016.
 The same year Biskupski was elected, Gallup released a poll naming Salt Lake City the seventh gayest city in the United States.
-A whopping 4.7 percent of the population identifies as LGBT — a percentage higher than both New York City and Los Angeles.
+A whopping 4.7 percent of the population identifies as LGBT.
+That’s higher than both New York City and Los Angeles.

 In some ways, Salt Lake City is so gay it’s post-gay.
 You’ll find queer folks congregating in neighborhoods like Sugar House, the Marmalade District of Capitol Hill, and in the Avenues near Temple Square, but there’s no true gayborhood of which to speak.
 It’s easy to see why.
-The city is chockablock with hip coffee shops, international food options, artistic offerings, and enough outdoor activities to make you feel like you’re living in a Patagonia clothing ad.
-All of them are LGBTQ-friendly.
+The city is chock-a-block with hip coffee shops, international food options, artistic offerings, and enough outdoor activities to make you feel you’re living in a Patagonia clothing ad.

-This straight lounge becomes an LGBTQ dance club once every week for Revolution Fridays.
+This straight lounge becomes a queer dance club once every week for Revolution Fridays.
 Expect live DJs, drag queens, go-go dancers, and a weekly party theme inviting you to dress up so you can get down in style.
 Arrive before 11:00 PM for free entry.

 Although this midsize concert venue isn’t explicitly gay, Metro hosts the city’s best drag shows (it’s the number one place to find the girls of RuPaul’s Drag Race when they’re in town).
 Even when drag is off the menu, the space caters to SLC’s alternative crowd with a range of live events to suit almost everyone’s taste.
 Check the website to see who’s playing and buy tickets in advance.